eco-by-different/Little-Stream-Detector/README.md

 ![lsd-gui.png](lsd-gui.png)

 ---
-# Antivirus Notice
+# Antivirus Notice (False Positives)
-The executable is generated from a PowerShell-based application.
-Some sensitive antivirus engines, including Windows Defender and machine-learning-based scanners, may occasionally report a false positive.
+The `.exe` binary is generated, which some sensitive antivirus engines, including Windows Defender or machine-learning based scanners, may flag as a false positive.

-The underlying `LSD.ps1` script is included for transparency.
-If the executable is blocked, review and run the PowerShell script directly instead.
+The underlying PowerShell script is clean.
+If your system blocks the `.exe`, you can safely run the raw `LSD.ps1` script instead.

 ---
 ## Usage